Eugene Chudnovsky

-Eugene Michael Chudnovsky (born 12 December 1948) is a Distinguished Professor of Physics at Herbert H. Lehman College of the City University of New York (CUNY) and a member of the doctoral faculty at the CUNY Graduate School.
+Eugene Michael Chudnovsky (born 12 December 1948) is a Distinguished Professor of Physics at Lehman College and a member of the doctoral faculty at the Graduate Center of the City University of New York.
 Chudnovsky is a Fellow of the American Physical Society (APS), elected 1993 for "seminal contributions to random ferromagnetism, macroscopic quantum tunneling, and hexatic order in high Tc materials".
 He is mostly known for his work on quantum tunneling of magnetization.
 Chudnovsky explained magnetic avalanches experimentally observed in molecular magnets as deflagration.

 Chudnovsky received his undergraduate, graduate, and postdoctoral education at Kharkiv University in Ukraine, in the school of theoretical physics founded by Lev Landau and his students.
 The denial by the USSR of an exit visa to Chudnovsky in 1979 led to his unemployment for eight years, during which he continued independent research in theoretical physics and participated in the unofficial Refusenik Science Seminar in Moscow.
 He was frequently harassed and interrogated by the KGB.

-In 1987 Chudnovsky was allowed to emigrate and joined the faculty of the Physics Department of Tufts University in Boston.
+In 1987 Chudnovsky was allowed to emigrate and joined the faculty of the physics department of Tufts University in Boston.
 The following year he moved to the City University of New York (CUNY).
 He has held visiting positions at research centers in the US, Asia, and Europe—most notably at the University of Barcelona - Spain, where he co-organizes Annual International Workshop on Magnetism and Superconductivity.